 Mentor and Mentee Establishment of Expectations

-Funding: Discuss the current funding plan in place for the student and any relevant plans for future funding (fellowships, etc.).
+Funding: With the understanding that salary support is guaranteed for the entire period of doctoral study, discuss the current funding plan in place for the student and any relevant plans for future funding (fellowships, etc.).

 Communication and meetings: What is the best way/technology to get a hold of each other?
 What is the appropriate time frame to expect a response?
 When do you plan to meet (be as specific as you can), how long will the meeting be, expected frequency?